smorfect/Google-Ads-Campaign-Analytics-SQL-PROJECT-/README.md

 ---

 ### 5.5 Time Trends
+*Are there specific days with unusually high or low performance?*

 - Peaks: Nov 14 & Nov 18 (highest conversions).
 - Dips: Nov 11 & Nov 17.